 As, in fact, they do.
 Legions of weekend hobby shoppers have fueled the rise of such boutique towns as Stillwater in Minnesota, Cedarburg in Wisconsin and Galena in Illinois.

-Here are two dozen towns where you'll find great shopping and sightseeing, ranked from good to greatest.
+Here are more than 20 towns where you'll find great shopping and sightseeing, ranked from good to greatest.

 What to do nearby: Visit the heritage museum and brewery, walk on the nature trail.